A provisional approval that still depends on specific outstanding requirements being satisfied.

 The term becomes practical when the lender has reviewed enough of the file to say yes in principle, while still requiring documents, explanations, or other conditions before full clearance.

 A lender tells a borrower the file is conditionally approved subject to a final bank-statement update and a written explanation for a recent deposit.
-That status is conditional approval.
+That status is conditional approval, and the asset item may be a source-of-funds condition.

 Conditional approval differs from Preapproval because preapproval happens much earlier and with less transaction-specific certainty, while conditional approval comes later after fuller underwriting review.